 Sometimes it’s enough to simply say “thank you” without trying to sell anything, and your customers are likely to appreciate that.
 V-Day is a nice occasion to demonstrate gratitude to your loyal subscribers and customers –– as Rebecca Taylor did below.

 Every holiday has its own colors –– for example, when preparing Halloween emails, marketers often use orange and black.
-Red is considered to be the color of love and passion, so it is traditionally associated with Valentine’s Day.
+Red is the color most associated with, so it is traditionally associated with Valentine’s Day.
 You can use it as a dominating one, or just add several bright accents in your design.

 Love letters are so V-Day style!
 Send one to your subscribers, or follow Frank Body’s example and let the customers write the letters for their loved ones.